Foundation Scholarships

 This gift was an estate bequest to support the good work at West Campus.

 Arlene Carne always had a passion for people and community.
 She was willing to share hugs and smiles with everyone she encountered.
 She served as a Delta County Ambassador for decades, always leaving a positive impression.
 Arlene also cherished family and food, inviting many to her home she shared with her husband Willard of 60 years.
 Together they owned and operated Carne's gas and service station, now known as Carne's EcoFuels and Car Wash.
-They raised four children whom reside in the Escanaba area.
+They raised four children (Will Jr, Paul, Mark, Linda) whom reside in the Escanaba area.

 Education has always been a high priority, and why Kim (Anderson) and Paul Carne started their family scholarship.
 Paul attended Bay before graduating from the University of MI and joining his family in the gasoline business, now EcoFuels.
 Kim took summer classes at Bay to expediate her engineering degree from Western MI University.
 She later earned an MBA and held several senior leadership positions with global engineering companies before returning to her home town.
-She taught marketing for LSSU and currently leads Bay College's Advancement team.
+She taught marketing for LSSU and leads Bay College's Advancement team.
 Their three children also took numerous Bay dual-enrollment and summer classes.
 Giving back to education feels so right!

 Mary Clark was compelled to start this scholarship after experiencing medical issues and celebrating the fantastic care she had by Bay College nurses.